oneapi-src/oneDAL/docs/source/api/algorithms/ensembles/decision-forest.rst

 splitter_mode::random
-   Random splitting strategy chooses random treshold for each feature while building trees and and selects the best feature in terms of impurity computed for that random split from the feature subset.
+   Random splitting strategy chooses random treshold for each feature while building trees and selects the best feature in terms of impurity computed for that random split from the feature subset.

 Descriptor